Frequently Asked Questions about Studying Abroad

 The UK Government announced the Turing Scheme as a replacement scheme for Erasmus+.
 The Turing Scheme will allow you to study and work in countries around the world.
 We'll update this page with more information when the details of the Turing scheme firm up.

-If you join Erasmus+, you’ll still need to consider how you may be affected by changes to travel, immigration and any other practical arrangements as a result of the UK’s departure from the EU.
+For any study/work abroad option, you’ll still need to consider how you may be affected by changes to travel, immigration and any other practical arrangements as a result of the UK’s departure from the EU.

 For further information about how Brexit affects EU students studying in the UK, please visit our Brexit page.